joelthomastr/tokipona/suno-pi-toki-pona_en.md

  {% include Jutu-suno-pi-toki-pona-2.md %}

-In this pseech I give knowlege of speech change.
+In this speech I give knowlege of speech change.
 This knowledge is in the speech object of this page of mine of past time: [The method of giving big knowledge using Toki Pona](https://joelthomastr.github.io/tokipona/pana-sona-ale_LANGCODE#ijo4).

 But in this speech I do not give only knowledge.
 At the same time I give a look.
 When you listen to my speech you come to know this: When a person uses this method this is looking like what?
 You can use the same method using which way?